 Ava Obrecht L’24

-After college, she worked as a School-Based Program Coordinator at the Big Brothers Big Sisters Program in Philadelphia before moving on to work as a Medication-Assisted Treatment Case Manager at Prevention Point Philadelphia.
-In her time at Prevention Point, she became passionate about advocacy work, which led her to pursue a legal education.
+After university, she worked as a School-Based Program Coordinator at the Big Brothers Big Sisters Program in Philadelphia before moving on to work as a Medication-Assisted Treatment Case Manager at Prevention Point Philadelphia.
+In her time at Prevention Point, she saw the positive change that ground-level advocacy work can make in clients’ lives, which led her to pursue a legal education.

-Ava is excited to bring her background in social work and research to public interest lawyering and is passionate about providing zealous and holistic representation to her future clients as a public defender.
+Ava is excited to bring her background in social work to public interest lawyering and is passionate about providing zealous representation and holistic services to her future clients as a legal services attorney.